 Portrait Photography.
 Using a reflector to create fill lighting and reduce contrast.
 Other videos >>

-There are many ways to achieve a high key look and in this tutorial we’re going to cover one of my favorites: the high-key, ethereal look.
+There are many ways to achieve high key lighting and in this tutorial we’re going to cover one of my favorites: the high-key, ethereal look.
 Getting this look can be a piece of cake if you keep the basic lighting concept in mind and follow just a few simple tips.
-Even with minimal gear, […]
+Even with minimal gear, the… Read more »